Blog

 5 ~100% 173 ~173

 Going from one endpoint to a small pool took usable throughput from ~49 to ~522 successful requests per second, about a 10x jump, because the single endpoint was dropping three calls in four under load.
-That is the order of magnitude: an order of magnitude more calls that actually complete.
+That is what 10x your free tier means here: ten times the calls that land, from endpoints you already pay nothing for.

 How failover works